paramsiddharth/paramsiddharth/README.md

 	</a>
 </p>
 <h2 align='center'>Click the image above to...
 Hmph, you'll know.</h2>

-I code a lot.
-Like really, a lot.

-> ...command-line, GUI, and web-based applications, ...
-Express, React, Flask, MongoDB, SQL, and cross-platform C/C++ ...
-APIs, UI/UX design, back-end and business logic development, data science, machine learning, deployment, and containerization.

-Honestly, you should just open my website or LinkedIn to see more, but a follow on social media would be just as much appreciated. :)

 ## To Do
 As a visitor here, you are assigned a to-do list.
 Go, check